 - computer and word-processing skills

-- clerical skills including telephone skills
+- clerical (office work) skills, including telephone skills

 - knowledge of administration policies, systems and procedures.

 Medical receptionists and admissions officers may also need to know about hospital and staff routines, medical services, booking procedures and timetables, and have an understanding of medical terms.

 - regular office hours but may have to work nights or weekends

 - at front desks or reception areas of businesses and organisations.